hikaru7719/concat-gzip-log/README.md

 # background

 CloudFront(or API Gateway) generates standard log to S3.
 Generated log file is compressed by gzip.
 If you want to analyse log file, you must use analyse tool like Athena.
-In Production environment, you should use Athena to analyse access log.
+In production environment, you should use Athena to analyse access log.
 But it is too much cost to use Athena in test environment, staging environment.
-(If you don't care, you should use Athena. )

-So, I made this tool.
+(If you don't care, you should use Athena. ) So, I made this tool.
 You can analyse access log file locally, If you this cli.

 # how to use